brunokoga/Montevideo/ultimateCombat_dir/classArchetypes/cavalier.md

 ## Order of the Seal

-Cavaliers of the order of the seal are a secretive order, each charged with the protection of a specific object (such as a dangerous magic item), place (a lost temple), or secret (that a certain peasant is actually the last descendant of the royal line.
+Cavaliers of the order of the seal are a secretive order, each charged with the protection of a specific object (such as a dangerous magic item), place (a lost temple), or secret (that a certain peasant is actually the last descendant of the royal line).
 Such cavaliers are the defenders of ancient traditions or the servants of rulers with important secrets to hide, sometimes having to search out such secrets in order to properly protect and preserve them.

 **Edicts** : The cavalier must guard his sworn charge with all he has: his health, his honor, and his very life.
 If his charge is a place, he must keep intruders out.
 If it is a thing, he must keep it safe from thieves—and restore the item to its rightful place if taken.

 **Challenge** : An order of the seal cavalier can make a free bull rush or trip combat maneuver anytime he takes the full-attack action against the target of his challenge.
 This free combat maneuver does not provoke an attack of opportunity.

-**Skills** : An order of the seal cavalier adds [Disable Device](skill_dir/disableDevice#_disable-device) (Dex and [Linguistics](skill_dir/linguistics#_linguistics) (Int to his list of class skills.
-Whenever the cavalier uses [Bluff](skill_dir/bluff#_bluff to conceal information about his sworn charge, he receives a competence bonus equal to 1/2 his cavalier level (minimum +1).
+**Skills** : An order of the seal cavalier adds [Disable Device](skills/disableDevice#_disable-device) (Dex) and [Linguistics](skill_dir/linguistics#_linguistics) (Int) to his list of class skills.
+Whenever the cavalier uses [Bluff](skills/bluff#_bluff) to conceal information about his sworn charge, he receives a competence bonus equal to 1/2 his cavalier level (minimum +1).

 **Order Abilities** : A cavalier belonging to the order of the seal gains the following abilities as he increases in level.